os-climate/sostrades-ontology/README.md

 This is SoSTrades Ontology project.
 It contains:
- - the latest version of the SoSTrades Ontology with all instances
  - the SoSTrades TBox (the ontology classes) used to create the SoSTrades ontology
  - all the necessary code to generate the SoSTrades Ontology from parsing the Python code
  - the SoSTrades Ontology API server and code